-CIO hypochlorite ion (less oxygen than chlorite) CIO 2 - chlorite ion CIO 3 - chlorate ion CIO 4 - perchlorate ion (more oxygen than chlorate)
+CIO- hypochlorite ion (less oxygen than chlorite) CIO 2 - chlorite ion CIO 3 - chlorate ion CIO 4 - perchlorate ion (more oxygen than chlorate)

-- c) Notice that if these rules are memorized, only the name for one oxyanion in a series is needed to deduce the names of the other members. - d) Many polyatomic anions that have high charges readily add one or more hydrogen ions to form anions of lower charge.
+d) Many polyatomic anions that have high charges readily add one or more hydrogen ions to form anions of lower charge.
 These ions are named by prefixing the word hydrogen or dihydrogen as appropriate, to the name of the hydrogen-free anion.